 Stir the flour(s), mashed potato flakes, salt and sugar together in another bowl or large mixing cup.

 Place the dissolved yeast mixture and the lukewarm 1 1/4 cup water, plus the olive oil, in a large bowl of an electric mixer.
 Attach the paddle to the mixer.
-Stir in 1 cup flour mixture into the milk/yeast mixture.
+Stir in 1 cup flour mixture into the water/yeast mixture.
 Beat until smooth.

 Switch to the dough hook.
 Stir in enough remaining flour until soft dough forms.
 Knead with the mixer for 8-10 minutes, then knead on a lightly floured surface for a few minutes before putting in an oiled large bowl or rising container.
 Cover and let rise in warm place until double, about 60-90 minutes.